 Middletown has experienced many historical events that occurred during our nation's development.
 In 1755 Colonel George Washington accompanied General Braddock on the old Indian Trail that ran through the valley on his way to Fort Cumberland.
 Westward expansion occurred on Main Street including the construction of the Old National Pike in 1806 and in 1896 Car 11 of the Frederick Middletown Railway made its first run to Middletown.
 The Civil War brought both armies passing through Town on their way to the battles of South Mountain and Antietam.
 In the aftermath of those battles.
 Middletown opened its churches and homes to care for the wounded.
-Confederate General Jubal Early held the Town for ransom as recreated annually during the Heritage Days celebration.
+Confederate General Jubal Early held the Town for ransom and the ransom note can be seen on display in the Municipal Building.

 In 2017, the Town commemorated its 250th anniversary of its official founding in 1767.
 To use the 250th as an opportunity to create long term tourism product(s), the Town converted an under-utilized room in Town Hall into a gallery with permanent interpretative panels explaining the Town's history via locations, people, and events.
-In addition, the Town converted an empty lot at the corner of Jefferson and Main Street and created Heritage Park, complete with landscape, hardscape, and another large interpretative panel that was installed on the side of 28 West Main Street.
+With funding and vision from Main Street Middletown, MD Inc., an empty lot at the corner of Jefferson and Main Street was converted into Heritage Park, complete with landscape, hardscape, and an interpretative panel that was installed.
 This intersection is the historic "square corner" of Town.
 It is now a focal point for town-wide events.